-- 1. Must meet all setback requirements pertinent to the zoning district. - 2.
-Shall not exceed twenty (20) feet in height when oriented at maximum design tilt. - 3.
-Shall not extend into the side-yard, rear-yard, or road easement/right-of-way setback when oriented at minimum design tilt. - 4.
-Shall not have a total collector surface of area exceeding fifty percent (50%) of the footprint of the dwelling, or the largest structure currently on the parcel when a dwelling is not present, in the following zoning districts: - A. A-1, Shoreland Agricultural - B. A-2, General Agricultural - C. R-1, Rural Residential - D. R-2, Shoreland Residential - 5.
-Shall have natural ground cover under and between the collectors and surrounding the
+1. Must meet all setback requirements pertinent to the zoning district.

+2. Shall not exceed twenty (20) feet in height when oriented at maximum design tilt.

+3. Shall not extend into the side-yard, rear-yard, or road easement/right-of-way setback when oriented at minimum design tilt.

+4. Shall not have a total collector surface of area exceeding fifty percent (50%) of the footprint of the dwelling, or the largest structure currently on the parcel when a dwelling is not present, in the following zoning districts:

+present, in the following zoning di A. A-1, Shoreland Agricultural

+B. A-2, General Agricultural

+C. R-1, Rural ResidentialD.
+R-2, Shoreland Residential

-908 system's foundation or mounting device(s).
+5. Shall have natural ground cover under and between the collectors and surrounding the system's foundation or mounting device(s).

-909

-910 Subdivision 8 Roof-Mounted Solar Energy Systems
+Subdivision 8 Roof-Mounted Solar Energy Systems

-911

-912 In addition to the General Standards, the following standards shall apply to Roof-Mounted Solar
+In addition to the General Standards, the following standards shall apply to Roof-Mounted Solar Energy Systems:

-913 Energy Systems:

-914

-915 xceed by more than four (4) feet the maximum allowed height in any zoning
+1. Shall not exceed by more than four (4) feet the maximum allowed height in any zoning district.

-916 district.

-917

-2. In addition to the structure setback, the collector surface and mounting devices shall not from all roof edges by at least two (2) feet.
-4. Exterior piping for roof-mounted solar hot water systems may extend beyond the perimeter

-3. The collector and racking that have a greater pitch than the roof surface shall be set back

-955 956 extend beyond the exterior perimeter of the structure on which the system is mounted or built, except for when such an extension is designed as an awning.
+2. In addition to the structure setback, the collector surface and mounting devices shall not extend beyond the exterior perimeter of the structure on which the system is mounted or built, except for when such an extension is designed as an awning.